johnschoenberger/johnschoenberger.github.io/_posts/2023-03-09-lcmdarksitewebserver.md

 ```

 11. Open a browser and enter the static IP address assigned to your web server in the search bar.
-You should receieve the Testing 123...
+You should receieve the "Testing 123..."
 Apache page

 12. Create a directory called release under the document root /var/www/html.
 ``` bash